-During this reporting period, because of the large discrepancies in the predicted hydrostatic burst pressures and the actual burst pressures, additional physical testing was performed.
+Due to large discrepancies in the predicted hydrostatic burst pressures and the actual burst pressures, additional physical tests were performed.
 Tensile testing was conducted on 508 mm (20 in.) and 558.8 mm (22 in.) pipe material.
 Four additional hydrostatic pressure tests were also conducted to establish baseline performance data for un-repaired pipe sections in the virgin condition (i.e., undamaged) and with un-repaired simulated corrosion damage.

-Simulated corrosion damage (similar to that found in Figure 39 and Figure 41) was introduced into one section of 558.8 mm (22 in.) diameter by 7.93 mm (0.312 in.) thick API 5L Grade B pipe and into one section of 508 mm (20 in.) diameter by 6.4 mm (0.25 in.) wall API 5LX-52 pipe.
+Simulated corrosion damage (similar to that found in Figure 54 and Figure 56) was introduced into one section of 558.8 mm (22 in.) diameter by 7.93 mm (0.312 in.) thick API 5L Grade B pipe and into one section of 508 mm (20 in.) diameter by 6.4 mm (0.25 in.) wall API 5L-X52 pipe.
 No repair processes were applied to either pipe section with simulated damage.
-Both pipe sections were assembled as shown in Figure 14 to prepare for burst testing.
-Two pipe sections in the virgin condition, one section of 558.8 mm (22 in.) diameter by 7.93 mm (0.312 in.) thick API 5L Grade B pipe and one section of 508 mm (20 in.) diameter by 6.4 mm (0.25 in.) wall API 5LX-52 pipe, were assembled as shown in Figure 14 to prepare for burst testing.
+Both pipe sections were assembled as shown in Figure 19 to prepare for burst testing.
+Two pipe sections in the virgin condition, one section of 558.8 mm (22 in.) diameter by 7.93 mm (0.312 in.) thick API 5L Grade B pipe and one section of 508 mm (20 in.) diameter by 6.4 mm (0.25 in.) wall API 5LX-52 pipe, were assembled as shown in Figure 19 to prepare for burst testing.
 All four un-repaired pipe sections were then hydrostatically tested until failure.